dacostafrankaboagye/fastPrep/stacks/EqualStack.md

      * Complete the 'equalStacks' function below.
      *
      * The function is expected to return an INTEGER.
-     * The function accepts following parameters:
+     * The function accepts the following parameters:
      *  1. INTEGER_ARRAY h1
      *  2. INTEGER_ARRAY h2
      *  3. INTEGER_ARRAY h3